BANKEX/Pay-iOS/README.md

 positive, constructive feedback.
 We reserve the right to delete or ban any behavior violating this base foundation of respect.

+## Publishing your own pull request
+If you want to publish your own pull request, you might want to ask us before to avoid doing simmilar work.

 ## CocoaPods
 If you want to add you own pods or update existing, you need to install cocoapods.